RiteshKaushal57/Devops/Docker/Docker.md

 CMD ["node", "server.js"]
 ```

 **– Build the new optimized Docker Image**
 ```
 docker build -t myapp-multistage .
 ```
 *Run `docker images` Compare the image size with the previous build — you’ll notice a huge difference.*

-## What’s the difference between Docker volumes and bind mounts?
+## 9. What’s the difference between Docker volumes and Bind mounts?
-Docker Volumes and Bind Mounts are mechanisms to provide persistent storage for Docker containers.
-Containers have an ephemeral filesystem, so data is lost when they stop.
-Volumes are managed by Docker and store data outside the container, persisting it even if the container is removed.
-Bind mounts directly map a host folder or file into the container, letting the container read/write to the host filesystem.
-Both are set using -v or --mount and help persist or share data between containers and the host.
+The main difference between Docker volumes and bind mounts is where the data is stored and how it’s managed.

+**Bind mounts** directly link a folder from your computer (the host machine) to a folder inside the container.
+So if you make a change on your computer, it immediately shows up inside the container, and vice versa.
+It’s great for development when you want live updates — for example, editing your app code on your system and seeing changes instantly in the running container.
+But the downside is that it depends on your system’s file structure and can be messy or less secure.

+**Volumes**, on the other hand, are fully managed by Docker.
+The data is stored in a special Docker-controlled location (usually under /var/lib/docker/volumes).
+This makes them more portable, secure, and reliable — ideal for production use.
+Docker handles everything behind the scenes, so even if you remove a container, the data in a volume stays safe.

 ## Docker Networking: Bridge vs Host vs Overlay
 ### Bridge Network
-**What:** Default network created by Docker for containers on a single host.
-**Why:** Lets containers communicate with each other securely while isolating them from the host network.
+Default network created by Docker for containers on a single host.
+Lets containers communicate with each other securely while isolating them from the host network.
-**How:** Docker assigns a private IP to each container.
-Containers can access each other via IP or container name.
-External access is through port mapping (-p hostPort:containerPort).
-*Bridge network is like a private LAN inside the host.
-It isolates containers from host network but allows inter-container communication.*

 ### Host Network
-**What:** Containers share the host’s network stack.
-**Why:** Needed for performance-sensitive applications (low latency) or when using host-only services.
-**How:** No port mapping is needed because container uses host IP directly.
-But containers are not isolated from host network.
-*Host network removes network isolation.
-Useful for testing, but not recommended for untrusted containers due to security risks.*
+Containers share the host’s network stack.
+It performs better (since there’s no network translation), but it’s less secure because the container is directly exposed to the outside network.
+It’s often used for performance-critical apps or when you need full host network access.

 ### Overlay Network
-**What:** Overlay networks are used when your Docker containers are not all on the same physical or virtual machine (like Docker Swarm or Kubernetes).
-**Why:** Enables secure cross-host communication between containers.
-**How:** Docker creates an encrypted VXLAN overlay network.
+Overlay networks are used when your Docker containers are not all on the same physical or virtual machine (like Docker Swarm or Kubernetes).
+Enables secure cross-host communication between containers.
+Docker creates an encrypted VXLAN overlay network.
 Containers on different hosts appear as if on the same network.
-*Overlay networks are used in multi-node clusters.
-They allow containers on different hosts to communicate securely as if they were on the same LAN.*

 ### Securing containers with custom bridge network
 By default, Docker creates a bridge network called bridge.
 All containers connected to it can communicate freely, and ports are exposed to the host.
 This can be insecure for production or multi-container setups because containers can see each other even if they don’t need to.